-Within associations, paid staff and volunteers are often our most valuable resource.
+Within associations, paid staff and volunteers are often our most valuable resources.
 Our missions could not be carried out without the key people who believe in our goals and dedicate themselves to reaching them through our organizations.
-And yet, when dealing with the topic of cyber security, a common refrain is, “employees are the weakest link.”
-Could it be true, that your most valuable assets are also your most vulnerable security risk?
+And yet, when dealing with the topic of cybersecurity, a common refrain is, “employees are the weakest link.”
+Could it be true: that your most valuable assets are also your most vulnerable security risk?

 Sadly, it’s true; but before you accuse your personnel of malicious intent, consider that most people are not aware of the vast array of malicious activity that occurs on the web and particularly through email.
 And while our associations are striving to accomplish good, a well-funded infrastructure of evil exists whose sole purpose is to steal credentials and funds from unsuspecting organizations and businesses.

 Phishing scams are deceptive messages that come in various forms, including email, phone calls, social media, or websites.
 Their designed intent is to steal information, and ultimately funds, by tricking a user into divulging confidential information.

 While you may think that phishing scams would be easily recognized and refuted, security software giant Trend Micro reports that 91% of all attempts to penetrate your cybersecurity begin with a “spear-phishing” email that targets specific people in your organization.

 While your association may employ secure email with firewalls and spam filters, criminals who are experts at penetrating cybersecurity regularly send messages that appear trustworthy or demand an urgent response and fool unsuspecting users.

 Some characteristics of the typical phishing email include:

 - Small variations on the sender email address